Mark 7: Clean and unclean

 Some Pharisees and some of the teachers of the Jewish law (scribes) come from Jerusalem to see Jesus, presumably in Galilee.
 Protestant Tübingen theologian Karl Heinrich Weizsäcker suggested that they had been sent to Jesus as a formal deputation.

 They see some of his disciples eating without washing their hands.
-Mark then explains to his audience the Jewish custom of washing before dinner, indicating that he probably wrote for a non-Jewish audience.
+Mark then explains to his audience the Jewish custom of washing before each meal, indicating that he probably wrote for a non-Jewish audience.
 The Expositor's Greek Testament speaks of Mark writing "from the Gentile point of view"; the Cambridge Bible for Schools and Colleges suggests the explanation was "for Roman readers".
 The items listed by Mark which were customarily washed included cups, pots, and bronze kettles.
 Some manuscripts and accordingly some English translations add "couches" (κλινῶν, klinōn), "couches for meals on which diseased persons (lepers, etc.) may have lain".